 The MDP represented by a cube is a \textit{partial} model of a task because it omits information.
 For example, it does not capture how potions become empty after they are used (and can no longer transform the stone) or how some stones do not have the maximum reward but have small positive rewards (+1).
 Our method performs dynamic programming (i.e., value iteration) on this kind of partial model, which amounts to finding the shortest path from the current vertex/stone to the one with the highest reward.
 The resulting policy could be suboptimal; it might try empty potions, and it would not deposit low (but positive) reward stones into the cauldron (but rather get stuck with zero reward if the remaining potions cannot produce the highest reward stone).
 Nevertheless, we expect that cubes are useful partial models because they capture essential information about transitions in the full environment.
 And dynamic programming may produce policies that only need to use each potion at most once to reach the highest reward stone, thereby achieving the optimal trial reward without needing information about empty potions or low-reward stones.
 Therefore, we hypothesize that dynamic programming on these partial models would produce policies that often result in high rewards.

 Alchemy gives researchers access to the cubes underlying its tasks, allowing us to pick a ground truth partial model, generate a task from that model, and collect trajectory data using a random policy.
 The true partial model and the trajectory data become the supervision signal and context, respectively, for training our transformer.
 Out of 109 possible cubes, we use 88 for training, 11 for validation (i.e., for choosing hyperparameters) and 10 for testing.
-Details of how we implement our method are in Appendix~\ref{sec:impl-method}.